 Securing ISM policies with role-based access control

-The security plugin intercepts all ISM REST API calls and background scheduler tasks.
-RBAC enforcement operates across two distinct scopes: cluster-level permissions govern policy CRUD operations and scheduler execution, while index-level permissions control policy attachment, state querying, and manual transitions.
-Misaligned scopes directly produce security_exception errors during automated rollovers or tier migrations.
+The Security plugin intercepts every ISM REST call and every background scheduler task.
+Enforcement splits across two scopes: cluster-level permissions govern policy CRUD and scheduler execution, while index-level permissions govern policy attachment, state queries, and manual transitions.
+A scope mismatch surfaces as a security_exception mid-transition — often long after the role was created, when the scheduler first tries to act.

 cluster cluster:admin/opendistro/ism/policy/* Create, update, delete, and enumerate ISM policies

-cluster cluster:monitor/opendistro/ism/policy/* Read policy metadata, execution history, and scheduler health
+cluster cluster:monitor/opendistro/ism/policy/* Read policy metadata, execution history, scheduler health

 cluster cluster:admin/opendistro/ism/change Force manual state transitions across target indices

-index indices:admin/opendistro/ism/policy/* Attach, detach, or explain policies against explicit index patterns
+index indices:admin/opendistro/ism/policy/* Attach, detach, or explain policies against explicit patterns

 index indices:admin/opendistro/ism/* Execute ISM-managed operations (rollover, shrink, force_merge)